-Place tomatoes in a blender with their juices and blend until desired consistency reached.
+- Place tomatoes in a blender with their juices and pulse until desired consistency reached.

-Heat olive oil in a 4qt. saucepan over medium heat.
+- Heat olive oil in a 4qt. saucepan (or larger if doubling) over medium heat.
 Add onion and sauté until translucent and rich in color, about 5 minutes.
 Briefly add garlic for 30 seconds until you smell it.

 - Add red wine here, if desired.
 Cook for at least two minutes until wine is incorporated.
 See note below.

 - Reduce heat to medium-low and add tomato paste.
 Swirl around until softened and combined with onions about 2 minutes.
 Add spices ending with sugar and quickly combine because you don’t want the sugar to burn but to caramelize just a bit.